Graham Burnett

-Graham Peter Burnett (born 7 October 1965 in Tauranga) is a former New Zealand cricketer who played for the Wellington and the Northern Districts.
+Graham Peter Burnett (born 7 October 1965) is a New Zealand former cricketer who played for Wellington and the Northern Districts.
 Burnett played from the 1987–88 season until the 1994–95 season.
+He was born at Tauranga in 1965.

 In the 1991–92 he and Ross Verry added 346 against Northern Districts for the third wicket at Seddon Park, Hamilton.
 As of 2010, this remains a record for all partnerships by Wellington.